-2. Capital Under Management Test: NASD Regulation proposes to revise the definition to allow the required capital to have been contributed or committed to the qualifying entity.

-- 3. Fiduciary Duty Requirement: We propose to amend the provision requiring an independent review of the investment or loan to delete the word "review" as redundant of the word "evaluation." - 4.
-Ten Percent Limitation on Acquisition: The amended rule filing would restrict investments by all entities related to a member to 10% of the issuer's "equity securities outstanding calculated immediately prior to the investment."
-We believe this added protection is necessary in light of the proposal to eliminate the 90-day limitation on the availability of the exception and to eliminate the stock numerical limitation. - 6.
-Sharing in Investment Banking Fees: We agree with commenters (Goldman and SIA) that the requirement that the investing or lending entity "not participate directly in investment banking fees received by the member for underwriting public offerings" is satisfied even if the member is the general partner of the investing entity, so long as no part of the underwriting fees are directed to the entity itself. - B. Second Exception: Investments In and Loans to Certain Issuers -- The second exception in subparagraph (d)(5)(B) is intended for acquisitions of securities of issuers that have significant institutional investor involvement in their corporate governance.
-The exception, as amended, would be available: (1) when institutional investors own at least 33% of the issuer's equity securities; (2) to any related entity of a participating member that manages capital contributions or commitments of at least \$50 million; and (3) for purchases in a private placement and for the receipt of securities as compensation for a loan or credit facility before the required filing date of the public offering, with a 10% limitation on the amount of securities acquired.
+- 2. Capital Under Management Test: NASD Regulation proposes to revise the definition to allow the required capital to have been contributed or committed to the qualifying entity. - 3.
+Fiduciary Duty Requirement: We propose to amend the provision requiring an independent review of the investment or loan to delete the word "review" as redundant of the word "evaluation." - 4.
+Ten Percent Limitation on Acquisition: The amended rule filing would restrict investments by all entities related to a member to 10% of the issuer's "total equity securities, calculated immediately following the transaction."
+We believe this added protection is necessary in light of the proposal to eliminate the 90-day limitation on the availability of the exception and to eliminate the stock numerical limitation.